-Here are quick weekend trips from Dallas to get to before dinner.
+Here are quick weekend trips from Dallas to arrive before dinner.

 The Lone Star State has many lovely places to spend time in, but the weekend is all you have when you work all week.
 And who wants to spend their time in the car?
 Not me.